Old Meeting House (Marblehead): Meeting House & Church

 The meeting house was enlarged in 1724, with an addition of 20 feet long built at the south east end.
 The final dimensions of the meeting house were 94 feet long by 49 feet width.
-The meeting house served as a town meeting location when it was decided at town meeting in March, 4 1727, to build a new Town House which was completed in 1728.
+The meeting house served as a town meeting location when it was decided at town meeting on March 4, 1727, to build a new Town House which was completed in 1728.
 It would still occasionally be used for large town meetings since the new Town House didn't have adequate seating space.

 In 1789 the building was beginning to become in a deteriorated state, with repairs made.
 In 1815 a hurricane had caused the steeple to become separated by about 8 inches from the main building and was never repaired.
 By 1823, the meeting house was in a state of decay, and the proprietors of the meetinghouse voted on the construction of a new meeting house, determining it was unsafe for the congregation to continue to assemble there.
 A new location was determined for a new meeting house, with a gift from the William Reed the congregation purchased a lot of land on Washington Street.
 The congregation would then to move to the new church by 1824, today known as the Old North Church.